Table of Contents

 Key Takeaways

-• Retirement goals provide a blueprint and motivation for achieving a better financial future.
+• Retirement goals provide a blueprint and motivation to help achieve long-term financial security.

 • Set SMART goals that are specific, measurable, achievable, results-focused, and time-sensitive.